mnmo/alarm-pwa/README.md

 lt --port 9966
 ```

-Remember to open port 36657 on your router, to keep localtunnel active and to keep your subdomain.

 If you are testing locally https is not a requirement for service works and using ```http://localhost:9966``` should be fine.